 Housing Finance at a Glance: Monthly Chartbooks

-The September 2016 edition of At A Glance, the Housing Finance Policy Center’s reference guide for mortgage and housing market data, includes updated figures describing the size of the mortgage market, first-time homebuyer share, negative household equity, and revised and more accurate FICO and LTV measures for new purchase mortgage originations.
+The November 2016 edition of At A Glance, the Housing Finance Policy Center’s reference guide for mortgage and housing market data, includes updated figures describing first-time homebuyer share, mortgage delinquency rates, the composition of the mortgage insurance market and a special quarterly feature on GSE loan composition, repurchase rates, defaults, and loss severity.

 Could the new administration be positive for housing?